 This large-scale commission has produced a new collection as an artwork for the estate through site-specific engagement work.
 Keefe’s research-based multidisciplinary practice includes film, photography, objects and text, which are often created in response to encounters with people and spaces.

 The work explores the complexities of life as it is today, through key issues such as industrialisation, de-industrialisation, immigration, east-end drift, worker’s rights, regeneration, neoliberalism and some hefty changes to housing policy and the Right to Buy.
-It will reveal and give status to the often-invisible lived experience of a place, as well as reflecting upon the anecdotal, recording the local vernacular of people and the built environment which will involve creating a Becontree specific material palette.
+It has revealed and given status to the often-invisible lived experience of a place, as well as reflecting upon the anecdotal, recording the local vernacular of people and the built environment which involved creating a Becontree specific material palette.

-Follow Living Together at www.livingtogether.org.uk where all opportunities and activities will be listed.
+Follow Living Together at www.livingtogether.org.uk where all opportunities and activities are listed.

 Living Together has been delivered with a large supporting cast of local residents, partners and community groups.
 Keefe has been working for the last two years to test, shape and develop social structures and activities as a way to inform the full programme of activity.